 As the author of ‘Cabaret Secrets: How to create your own show, travel the world and get paid to do what you love’, he’s literally written the book on stage craft.
 It was described by David Ackert as, “a career GPS for cabaret performers.”

-His three acclaimed Abbey Road studio albums prompted Oscar winning lyricist Don Black to say “In a world of Pop Idol mediocrity Gary Williams shines like a dazzling beacon” and the London Evening Standard called him, “The UK’s leading standard bearer for the supercool era”.
+His three acclaimed Abbey Road studio albums prompted Oscar winning lyricist Don Black to say “In a world of Pop Idol mediocrity Gary Williams shines like a dazzling beacon” and the London Times said, “Michael Bublé isn’t the only person keeping the Sinatra Flame alive”.

 I’m delighted to providing pre-concert support for Castle Howard’s annual Proms Spectacular concert.
 The date for your diary is August 16.
 (Read more…)June 2nd 2014

 I’m embracing middle age: my hair’s falling out, I can spell haemorrhoid and I’m beginning to enjoy DIY.